michael2012z/BitBible/markdown/KJV/files/Ps.md

 22. The stone which the builders refused is become the head stone of the corner.

-23. This is the Lord’s doing; it is marvellous in our eyes.the Lord’s…: Heb. from the Lord
+23. This is the Lord’s doing; it is marvellous in our eyes.

 24. This is the day which the Lord hath made; we will rejoice and be glad in it.